 APPOINTED CHAPTER ADVISORS

-The appointed advisors of the Chapter shall include the following positions that may be filled by a single individual or may be filled by a “northern” and “southern” advisor at the discretion of the Board, to which they report, based on need and workload:
+The appointed advisors of the Chapter shall include the following positions that may be filled by a single individual or may be filled by a “northern” and “southern” advisor at the discretion of the President and Vice President to which they report, based on need and workload:

-AICP Exam Coordinator
+Chapter Historian (reporting to President)

-Chapter Awards Coordinator
+Chapter Awards Coordinator (reporting to VP Administration)

-Cal Planner Assistant Editor
+Cal Planner Assistant Editor (reporting to VP Public Information)

-Conference Sponsor Coordinator
+Conference Sponsor Coordinator (reporting to VP Conferences)

-FAICP Coordinator

-Chapter Historian

-National Policy and Legislation Representative

-Statewide Program Coordinator

-Technology Coordinator
+Conference Programs Coordinator (reporting to VP Conferences)

+Transportation Planning Division Representative (reporting to VP Marketing & Membership)

-University Liaison
+University Liaison (reporting to VP Marketing & Membership)

-Young Planners Group Coordinator
+Young & Emerging Planners Coordinator (reporting to VP Marketing & Membership)

+National Policy and Legislation Representative (reporting to VP Policy & Legislation)

+AICP Exam Coordinator (reporting to VP for Professional Development)

+FAICP Coordinator (reporting to VP Professional Development)

-Conference Programs Coordinator
+Statewide Programs Coordinator (reporting to VP Professional Development)

+Distance Education Coordinator (reporting to VP for Professional Development)

-All Chapter Advisors shall be appointed by the President the Chapter Officer to which they report, with the concurrence of the Board of Directors, and shall be non-voting members of the Board of Directors.
+All Chapter Advisors shall be appointed by the President in consultation with the Chapter Officer to which they report, with the concurrence of the Board of Directors, and shall be non-voting members of the Board of Directors.

 All appointed advisors shall be members in good standing of APA or the Chapter pursuant to Section 3.4.
 The AICP Exam Coordinator, the Statewide Program Coordinator, and the FAICP Coordinator shall be members in good standing of APA and AICP.
 Status as a Fellow of AICP is highly desirable for the FAICP Coordinator.
 The Conference Program Coordinator shall be a member in good standing of APA and membership in AICP is highly desirable.